Egg Donation Costs - Egg Donation Shared Risk Plan

 We reserve the right to terminate the patient's participation after each completed cycle (very rare).
 Likewise, the couple has the right to terminate its participation after each completed cycle (after all fresh and frozen embryos have been transferred).

-- If our center terminates the couple's egg donation shared risk plan early (before the completion of all 4 fresh IVF attempts), the 80% refund will be returned.
+- If our center or the couple terminates the couple's egg donation shared risk plan early (before the completion of all 4 fresh IVF attempts), the 80% refund will be returned.

 The program must be completed within 24 months from the day of the first egg retrieval.
 As indicated earlier, each cycle corresponds to an ovarian stimulation of a donor followed by the aspiration of the donor's eggs, fertilization in the embryology lab and then transfer of embryos.